wincentbalin/12Ton/README.md

 # Implementation

 !12Ton was implemented using Turbo Pascal 7.
 It needs `graph.tpu` and `egavga.obj`.
-You can create thee latter one using
+You can create the latter one using

 ```
 binobj egavga.bgi egavga.obj grvtrb